Holographic Schwinger effect with a rotating probe D3-brane: Discussion, Summary and Conclusion

-Generally speaking, the motion, especially rotation, will correspond to a certain way of doing work, it will inevitably produce the heat.
-However, in our model, which is constructed by the rotating probe D3-brane at finite temperature, if there is the angular velocity in $S^5$, the model can carry the centrifugal force, which will make the distance of the test particles pair become farther.
-This process is equivalent to the decrease of horizon $r_h$ (it means that the gravity effect grows weak) and is equivalent to the cooling process of the system temperature.
+Generally speaking, the motion, especially rotation, will correspond to a certain way of doing work, and it will inevitably produce heat.
+However, in our model, which is constructed by the rotating probe D3-brane at a finite temperature, if there is an angular velocity in $S^5$, the model can carry the centrifugal force, which will make the distance between the test particles pair farther.
+This process is equivalent to the decrease of horizon $r_h$ (it means that the gravity effect grows weaker) and is equivalent to the cooling process of the system temperature.

-This paper, for the first time, discover: at finite temperature, when $S^5$ without rotation, because D3-brane can be drawn into a zero-distance line of test particles pair, which leads to the occurrence of an absolute vacuum, this is a failure of the Schwinger effect because the particles will remain at annihilate state; but once there is the angular velocity in $S^5$, the increase of the test particles distance will avoid the existence of the absolute vacuum near the horizon.
+This paper, for the first time, discover that at finite temperature, when $S^5$ without rotation, because D3-brane can be drawn into a zero-distance line of test particles pair, which leads to the occurrence of an absolute vacuum, this is a failure of the Schwinger effect because the particles will remain at annihilate state; but once there is the angular velocity in $S^5$, the increase of the test particle's distance will avoid the existence of an absolute vacuum near the horizon.

 After setting the probe D3-brane to have the angular velocity, for both zero temperature and finite temperature states, the critical field $E_c$ we obtained in the potential investigation completely agrees with the results of the DBI action.
-And in terms of the whole investigations in this paper, people can believe that this model will play important roles in pair production research in the future. \end{spacing}
+And in terms of the whole investigation in this paper, people can believe that this model will play important role in pair production research in the future.